Rasheduzzaman-Rochi/basic_note_app/README.md

 # 📝 Basic Notes App

-A simple Flutter notes app with add, edit, delete, and persistent local storage using SharedPreferences.
+A simple Flutter notes app with add, edit, delete and persistent local storage using SharedPreferences.

 ---